 Meet a Local Host® in Paris

 Hello, my name is Kenia.
-I am one of the Paris Monograms Hosts and really enjoy greeting Monograms' guests.
+I am one of the Paris Monograms Local Host® and really enjoy greeting Monograms' guests.
 I have lived in Paris for 15 years and it is a pleasure helping people to discover the city for the first time, or to enjoy a return visit.
 I still remember the first came I came to Paris, its stunning monuments, its elegance and its natural beauty really impressed me.
-There are fabulous art collections to discover, delightful restaurants, a romantic Seine cruise to admire the majesty of Paris, and the Eiffel Tower.
+There are fabulous art collections to discover, delightful restaurants, and the romantic Seine.
 We look forward to meeting you, we are always happy to make new friends.

 Montmartre & Sacré-Coeur